awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/deploy_app_codedeploy.md

 1. Take a moment to browse and view the CodeDeploy structure for your application, located in the **codedeploy** directory.

 1. You'll need to modify the CodeDeploy deployment scripts in order to implement using the RDS database instance.
 Edit **codedeploy/scripts/configure_db.sh**.
-Replace **%endpoint%** with the **Endpoint** of the database instance (e.g. **runningamazonec2workloadsatscale.ckhifpaueqm7.us-east-1.rds.amazonaws.com**
+Replace **%endpoint%** with the **Endpoint** of the database instance (e.g. **runningamazonec2workloadsatscale.ckhifpaueqm7.us-east-1.rds.amazonaws.com** running the following command.
 ).

 	```